Higher Education in Kazakhstan

 - Basic colleges provide fundamental education and allow students to work towards a bachelor's degree.
 Education here takes between three and four years.

-- Specialized higher education provide students with more specific areas of education.
+- Specialized higher education provides students with more specific areas of education.
 Students completing a course here receive a specialist diploma.

 Additionally, students can also work towards earning their Doctor of Sciences, the equivalent of a PhD or their Kandidat Nauk, which is a Candidate of Sciences program.
 The following are some of the leading universities in the country: